-Every pupil must check the UCAS website (see page 11) for individual university course requirements in terms of numbers of subjects to be taken and preferred subject patterns.
+Every pupil must check the UCAS website for individual university course requirements in terms of numbers of subjects to be taken and preferred subject patterns.
 Some universities may not accept students into certain courses with more than one applied subject e.g. Russell Group Universities (see Informed Choices website - page 11).